sparkflows/sparkflows-docs/docs/snowflake/creating-snowflake-connection.rst

-.. note::  Now, you can use above Snowflake connection in Read From SnowFlake, Write To SnowFlake & Execute Query In SnowFlake Processor in workflow editor.
+.. note::  Now, you can use above Snowflake connection in Read From Snowflake, Write To Snowflake & Execute Query In Snowflake Processor in workflow editor.